prastoin/devblog/src/pages/writing/posts/adonis-socket-io-authentication.md

 }).on('connection', (socket) => {});
 ```

-Now that we have everything we need there're still few things to setup specific to each authentication mode before being able to perform an authentication check successfully,
+Now that we have everything we need there are still few things to set up specific to each authentication mode before being able to perform an authentication check successfully,

 ## Api Tokens example

-As we know Api Tokens involves a crypted token.
+As we know Api Tokens involves an encrypted token.
 That we store inside `socket.handshake.auth`.
 The problem is, adonis/auth doesn't know about it all, it will check the request `Authorization` header searching for the token !
-As we can't set the socket initial http request headers we will have to do it by hand inside socket-io middleware.
+As we can't set the socket initial HTTP request headers we will have to do it by hand inside socket-io middleware.

 Note: You can use socket-io handshake to forward authenticated user to following events listener